Monday, May. 20, 2013

 Besides being able to woo your friends with a seemingly impressive knowledge of local geographically-defined semi-governmental wisdom, your ward is what determines the ballot you’ll receive when voting.

-Specifically, you get to help choose two fellow citizens to represent you and your neighbors in front of the mayor.
-These people make up the City Council and are called aldermen and alderwomen.
-They help define local laws.
-Most recently, they voted to approve paid parking in the Dickson Street area.
+Specifically, you get to help choose two fellow citizens to represent you and your neighbors alongside the mayor.
+These people make up the City Council and are referred to as aldermen or alderwomen.
+They help define and refine local laws.
+In 2010, they voted to approve paid parking in the Dickson Street area.
+In 2014 (and again in 2015) they passed a contentious civil rights ordinance.

 Want to know more about the City Council and how to run for election?
 There’s a Flyer Guide for that, too.